mmikowski/hi_score/README.md

 - Two simple example applications
 - Placeholders for future lifecycle phases
 - Compression and shuffling of property key symbols
 - One-touch make ensures dozens of prequisites and tests pass and then creates a unique build id with pristine distribution directory, metadata, and coverage reports.

 ---
 ## The xhi tool
 The `xhi` tool automates best practice for almost every conceivable stage of the SPA development life cycle.
 All configuration in the NPM `package.json` file.

-The `xhi` tool resolves goal and environment prerequisites so we won't forget to run a necessary stage to attain a desired goal.
+The `xhi` tool resolves goal and environment prerequisites to ensure necessary stages are completed to meet a desired goal.
 For example, if we run 'xhi build' right after cloning the Github repository, it will run all the stages needed to ensure a quality build including *installation of the npm librares*.
 If we run it again, many stages will be omitted because they aren't needed again.
-If we run `dev_upgrade` all the `npm` packages be updated to the latest revision the system will do the right thing and re-install our `npm` packages, re-setup the environment, and re-test the codebase.
+If we run `dev_upgrade` all the `npm` packages be updated to the latest revision.
+On any subsequent run, `xhi` will do the right thing and re-install our `npm` packages, reset the environment, and re-test the codebase.
 See the [Run Lifecycle Stages section](#run-lifecycle-stages) below for more detail.

+### Get help
 The full-lifecycle stages supported by `xhi` are shown below.
 Those marked 1.4.x are placeholder which will be addressed in the next major release.
+Use the command `bin/xhi help all` to see this list.

 ```
-  $ xhi help all
+  $ bin/xhi help all
     xhi>  START Stage 00 help
     xhi>  00 help        : Help on 'xhi' tool, use -v for verbose
     xhi>  01 install     : Download and install npm modules